Handling personal data in research

 - know whom you can ask for help with difficult scenarios on this matter.

-The course presenters are Jacques Flores, RDM consultant at Research Data Management Support.
+The course presenter is Jacques Flores, RDM consultant at Research Data Management Support.
 For information on the planning, location and registration of this workshop, take a look at the upcoming workshops below.
 If you want to read more about Handling personal data, take a look at our guide.
 If you have any questions, please contact RDM Support.